-Our partners have successfully defended some of the largest natural resource damages claims in the country, and our clients have secured landmark rulings rejecting aggressive efforts by contingency-fee private attorneys general to use NRD theories to secure billion dollar recoveries.
-Our work has involved litigated NRD claims arising from the Rio Grande in New Mexico to central South Carolina to the Amazon Basin in Ecuador.
+As a rapidly expanding area of law where the stakes can be significant, the complexity and cost of natural resource damages (NRD) cases have continued to grow.
+Hollingsworth LLP has successfully defended some of the largest natural resource damages claims in the country and supported our clients in securing landmark rulings rejecting aggressive efforts by contingency-fee private attorneys general to use NRD theories in an effort to secure billion-dollar recoveries.
+Our work in litigating NRD claims has taken us from the Rio Grande in New Mexico to central South Carolina to the Amazon Basin in Ecuador.
 We also assist our clients in long-term planning in anticipation of potential NRD claims at CERCLA remediation sites.

 Through our work on NRD matters, we have built longstanding relationships with leading experts in the fields of geology and hydrogeology, land and marine biology, toxicology, geochemistry, metallurgy, chemical fate and transport, and natural resource economics.
-We have successfully presented these experts’ testimony in court, and we have confronted the most aggressive NRD plaintiff experts in the country and secured exclusion of their expert testimony following extensive Daubert evidentiary hearings.
+Successfully presenting these experts’ testimony in court, we have confronted the most aggressive NRD plaintiff experts in the country and secured exclusion of their expert testimony following extensive Daubert evidentiary hearings.

-In addition to our work for individual clients, we have served for many years as faculty at legal education seminars on NRD issues, and Firm partner Donald Fowler has served as co-chair of an annual Law Seminars International NRD conference in Santa Fe, New Mexico.
+Outside of our work for individual clients, we have served for many years as faculty at legal education seminars on NRD issues, as well as Co-Chairing an annual Law Seminars International NRD conference in Santa Fe, New Mexico.
 We also support defendants through publications on key defenses in NRD litigation.

-Currently, the Firm is defending Sherwin-Williams in NRD litigation in New Jersey, arising from the same site at which we successfully defended a putative personal injury/property damages class action in 2018.
-In the class action, we secured a complete dismissal at the motion to dismiss stage without any discovery, and we built upon our success in the GE-New Mexico litigation in prevailing on preemption grounds.
+- Currently defending Sherwin-Williams in NRD litigation in New Jersey, arising from the same site at which we successfully defended a putative personal injury/property damages class action in 2018.
+In the class action, we secured a complete dismissal at the motion-to-dismiss stage without any discovery, and we built upon our success in the GE-New Mexico litigation in prevailing on preemption grounds.
 In the pending NRD case, the State of New Jersey is seeking primary and compensatory NRD for alleged discharges from historical manufacturing operations dating back more than 170 years.
 The trustees claim that wetlands, surface and ground waters, soils, sediments, biota, and air have been impacted by these alleged discharges and seek damages under various theories of liabilities under New Jersey statutory and common law.

-In addition to defending NRD claims in court, we also help our clients prepare for potential NRD claims by working with regulatory counsel in connection with cooperative remediation operations and assembling teams of experts to assess potential past or ongoing impacts on natural resource services.
-We have done so at some of the largest, most complex federal Superfund and state sites in the country.
-In that process, we typically engage with trustees during the NRD Assessment process on behalf of our clients, providing input to the assessment studies, sometimes collaborating, and other times advising with respect to independent research efforts.
-While negotiated resolution is almost always the goal, preparation for litigation is a key driver of our approach.
+In addition to defending NRD claims in court, we also help clients prepare for potential NRD claims by working with regulatory counsel in connection with cooperative remediation operations and assembling teams of experts to assess potential past or ongoing impacts on natural resource services.
+Having done this at some of the largest, most complex federal Superfund and state sites in the country, we typically engage with trustees during the NRD assessment process on behalf of our clients, providing input to the assessment studies, sometimes collaborating, and other times advising with respect to independent research efforts.
+While a negotiated resolution is nearly always the goal, preparation for litigation remains a key driver in our approach.